 Cyber-Enabled Crime: Illegal activities (e.g., fraud, money laundering, identity theft) carried out or facilitated by electronic systems and devices, such as networks and computers.

-Cyber-Related Information: Information that describes technical details of electronic activity and behavior, such as IP addresses, timestamps, and Indicators of Compromise (IOCs).
-Cyber-related information also includes, but is not limited to, data regarding the digital footprint of individuals and their behavior.
+Cyber-Related Information: Information describes technical details of electronic activity and behavior, such as IP addresses, timestamps, and Indicators of Compromise (IOCs).
+Cyber-related information also includes, but is not limited to, data regarding individuals' digital footprint and behavior.